 measuring cups and spoons

-1. Add diced tomatoes, chopped peppers, onions, and ginger to food processor.
+1. Add diced tomatoes, chopped peppers, onions, tomato paste, garlic, and ginger to food processor.
 Pulse for a few minutes until ingredients are pureed.

-2. Heat oil in pot over low heat for a few minutes until warmed, then add pureed tomato mixture, minced garlic, thyme, paprika, oregano, and turmeric.
+2. Heat oil in pot over low heat for a few minutes until warmed, then add pureed tomato mixture, thyme, paprika, oregano, and turmeric.
 Stir well.

-3. Simmer, stirring occasionally, until mixture has reduced and thickened—about 10 minutes.
+3. Simmer on low, stirring occasionally, until mixture has reduced and thickened—about 10 minutes.

 5. Cover and cook for approximately 20 minutes, stirring occasionally to make sure rice is cooked through.